Xilinx/VVAS/main/source/docs/common/gstreamer_plugins/plugin_vvas_xinfer.rst

 Single stage inference example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below is an example of a simple inference pipeline using YOLOv3.
-The input for this pipeline is an NV12 YUV file (test.nv12):
+An example simple inference (YOLOv3) pipeline which takes NV12 YUV file (test.nv12) as input is described below:

-The pipeline employs the yolov3_voc_tf model for ML inference.
-First, a 1920x1080 NV12 frame is fed into the vvas_xinfer plugin.
-The pre-processor then resizes the frame and converts the color format to RGB, which is required by the model.
-In addition, mean value subtraction and normalization operations are performed on the frame.
-The resized and pre-processed frame is then passed to the inference library, which generates the inference predictions.
-These predictions are then upscaled to the original resolution (1920x1080) and attached to the output buffer.
+The below pipeline performs ML using a yolov3_voc_tf model.
+A 1920x1080 NV12 frame is fed to the vvas_xinfer plugin.
+The vvas_xinfer feeds this frame to the pre-processor which re-sizes the frame and convert color format as the model requires an RGB input.
+Along with this mean value subtraction and normalization operations are also performed on the frame.
+Now this re-sized and pre-processed frame is fed to inference library which gives the inference predictions.
+These inference predictions are then upscaled to the original resolution (1920x1080) and attached to the output buffer.

 .. code-block::